jamosaur/jamosaur.dev/content/about/_index.md

 #### Hare Digital
 September 2015 - July 2017 | *Developer/DevOps*

-During my time at Hare, i worked on a range of products, both SaaS and agency client work.
+During my time at Hare, I worked on a range of products, both SaaS and agency client work.

 - **Scorpion**

     *PHP 5.6 -> PHP 7.0, CodeIgniter 2, Java*

-    This was the biggest, and most consistent project i worked on, we were tasked with maintaining and improving on software that focused on asset tracking for both businesses and consumers.
+    This was the biggest, and most consistent project I worked on, we were tasked with maintaining and improving on software that focused on asset tracking for both businesses and consumers.
     I was tasked with managing 3 dedicated servers and multiple VPS's which ran different software to communicate with the units that were attached the the assets that were being tracked.
     One of my main tasks was keeping the legacy codebase up to date and adding new features.
 During my time here we upgraded the PHP version from 5.6 to 7.0.